 - Many early planners made similar tradeoffs - At the time, simply called "planning" or "problem solving" - Later grouped together, called "classical planning" - Restricted, but a good place to start - Forms the basis of most non-classical planners as well

 Classical Planning: Disagreements

-- So exactly what is classical planning?

 - Some disagreements...

 - Inevitable: Just a group of similar techniques, formalisms

 - Where to draw the line?